The rule of 3Ps

 As I’ve been thinking about the value of relationships, I’ve started to wonder about a frame to help me focus constantly on the connections that exist between people.
 While I think I do this pretty well, since I try to live by the mantra of "it’s all about the relationships,” it would be helpful to have a quick “rule” or a “how-to” to keep my thinking focused.

 So, I’ve devised a simple rule, a rule I call “The Rule of 3Ps.”
-It’s a pretty basic idea, and like most basic ideas, it has helped me tremendously over the last few months to keep the focus on people.
+It’s a pretty basic idea to teach and learn.
+And like most basic ideas, it has helped me tremendously over the last few months to keep the focus on people.

 The rule works like this: